 - Consider process risk

-- Put a hold on any further design changes
+- Put a hold on any further design changes and revisions

 - Prepare any molds or other specialized tools which may be needed to manufacture the product